Online TV platforms pose ‘existential threat’ to UK broadcasters, warns executive

 “That is an existential threat to PSBs.
 A third of our revenues is equivalent to what we spend in its entirety out of London in a single year,” he added.

-PSBs have voiced their concerns about this matter in discussions with the Department for Culture, Media and Sport and industry regulator Ofcom over the past few months, according to people familiar with the talks.
+PSBs have voiced their concerns regarding this matter in discussions with the Department for Culture, Media and Sport and industry regulator Ofcom over the past few months, according to people familiar with the talks.

 The legislation — which was last year streamlined by the government — gives Ofcom a dispute resolution function, allowing it to intervene if PSBs and streamers cannot reach mutually beneficial commercial deals.
 Brooke said the bill needed to give the watchdog “enough strength and discretion . . . to get us into a place of a win win in the way that we have with a Virgin or a Sky”.

-Other executives appearing before the committee raised concerns about how listed events, or flagship sporting broadcasts, would be protected under the bill.
+Other executives appearing before the committee raised concerns regarding how listed events, or flagship sporting broadcasts, would be protected under the bill.
 Meanwhile Khalid Hayat, director of strategy and consumer insight at Channel 4, also criticised the government’s decision to set quotas around the proportion of TV productions made outside London being set in line with absolute spending rather than market conditions.

 1686070712